10 STEPS TO PACKING FOR LONDON

 In the US it’s common to eat everyday meals with a fork.
 In London, however, it’s generally customary to use a knife and fork even if you’re eating in a casual restaurant.
 This small tip might help you blend in a little more than your clothing.

 One of my favorite type of tours to do when I travel are food tours.
 In London, I received a complimentary tour by Eating London and it was awesome.
-Even my English husband was happy with the food on that tour!

 For more city tours, New Europe has excellent tours and the best part?
 They’re free!
 All you have to do is tip your guide.